 Appointments are made at an appropriate salary point on the University's grading structure, with initial placing determined according to qualifications and experience.
-Increments are paid to staff on I April each year, when the employee has a minimum of 6 full months of service, allowing progression to the next point on the salary scale until the top guaranteed point of the scale is reached.
+Increments are paid to staff on I April each year, when the employee has a minimum of 6 full months of service at the appointed grade, allowing progression to the next point on the salary scale until the top guaranteed point of the scale is reached.